 The Tudors centralised their power which gave them more control, the English Renaissance followed, this was the creation of early modern Britain.

 In reality the same families ruled but with more control as Henry VII the first Tudor King was from the House of Lancaster, he later married Elizabeth of York.

 The Crusades was a sequence of Holy Wars propelled by the Christian nations in Europe the wars were against Muslims, particularly the Saracens.

 The Crusades began in 1095 when Pope Claremont gave a sermon about the First Crusade during the meeting of the Council of Clermont.

-It occurred during AD 950 to 1250.
+It occurred from c.
+950 to 1250.
 It was seceded by a cooler period termed the little ice age.